Where To Stay In Dublin for a First Time Trip: 6 Luxury Hotels Reviewed

 Price: £210 per night.

-Location: 10-15 minute taxi ride away (traffic dependant) from the city.
-However the hotel is beautiful and set in a quiet location.
+Location: The Intercontinental Dublin is 10-15 minute taxi ride away (traffic dependant) from the city, so it isn’t centrally located.
+However the hotel is beautifully opulent and set in a quiet location.
 The nearest railway station; Sandymount is a 10-minute walk away.

 Perfect for: couples in need of a little pampering for a weekend away.